flyingmachine/brave-clojure-web/content/core-async.md

 ; => Timed out!
 ```

 In this case, we set the timeout to 20 milliseconds.
-The "upload"
-didn't finish in that timeframe and we got a timeout message.
+After 20
+milliseconds, the timeout channel closes, and the take on that channel
+succeeds.
+It might seem counterintuitive that you can successfully
+take from a closed channel, but remember that closed channels always
+return `nil` when you try to take from them.
+In this case, the timeout
+channel returns `nil`, so the value of `headshot` is `nil`, and we get
+a timeout messages.

 You can also use `alts!!` to specify "put" operations.
 To do that, put
 a vector inside the vector you pass to `alts`, like this: